 Once you have made around three journeys on any Tube, London Overground, TfL Rail or National Rail train from Zones 7-9 using Oyster/contactless you will be able to travel for free for the rest of the day.
 However, there is a difference between the cost of peak and off-peak travel.

 If you have reached the capping limit on 5 days out of 7 you will be able to travel for free for the other two days.
-But this currently only works if you use contactless (excluding buses and trams) – the feature is expected to be added to Oyster pay as you go in the autumn.

 To ensure that capping applies, you must touch in and out for your journey (where touching out applies) regardless of if you have already reached the minimum journey threshold for that day/week.

 - On the Heathrow Express, Gatwick Express and High Speed services to and from St Pancras International (HS1)

 It is worth noting that for those taking advantage of the Hopper fare, each trip will only be counted as one journey under the capping system as only a single fare of £1.55 is paid.